JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-8.md

 ---
-title: Java Bootstrap Template Version 0.0.8 (Current Development Version)
+title: Java Bootstrap Template Version 0.0.8 (published on 1st of February, 2019)
 ---
-# Java Bootstrap Template Version 0.0.8 (Current Development Version)
+# Java Bootstrap Template Version 0.0.8 (published on 1st of February, 2019)

 ## 2948c0f on Feb 1, 2019, 9:15 PM GMT+4
 - use exact name for table in all java entity classes.